neillturner/busser-beaker/README.md

 ### Directory

-In the ansible repository specify:
+In the puppet repository specify:

-the spec files with the roles.
+the spec files with the modules.

-the spec_helper in the spec folder and a dummy test/integration folder.
+the spec_helper in the spec folder and a there is a dummy test/integration folder.

 a dummy test/integration/<suite>/beaker/localhost/<suite>_spec.rb containing just a dummy comment.